Asymptotic decoupling of population growth rate and cell size distribution: Discussion

-\textit{Discussion}.--- Previous works studying the role of growth variability in population dynamics consider the growth rate as a constant random variable associated with each cell and ignore its continuous fluctuations over time~\cite{lin2017effects,lin2020single,jafarpour2019cell,taheri2015cell,ho2018modeling,marantan2016stochastic}.
+Previous works studying the role of growth variability in population dynamics consider the growth rate as a constant random variable associated with each cell and ignore its continuous fluctuations over time~\cite{lin2017effects,lin2020single,jafarpour2019cell,taheri2015cell,ho2018modeling,marantan2016stochastic,barber2021modeling}.
 Here, we have shown that if instead of simplified models, we consider a less coarse-grained more accurate model of single-cell growth, the roles of growth and division statistics on population dynamics decouple, and all aspects of population dynamics become analytically solvable.

-Our results on size distribution show that a snapshot image of a population of cells cannot be used to extract any information about either the growth process or the mechanism of cell size regulation.
+For the cell size distribution, we have recovered a classical result in \eq{Gx} and after nearly 60 years since its discovery~\cite{powell1964note}, we have shown that it also holds for the case with fluctuating growth rates.
+This result implies that a snapshot image of a population of cells cannot be used to extract any information about either the growth process or the mechanism of cell size regulation.
 However, our time-dependent solution \eq{Gv1} predicts traveling waves in population size distribution that can be used to infer single-cell growth rate variability.

-Equation~\eqref{eq:L_inf} connects the statistics of growth fluctuations (and therefore fluctuations in concentrations of the underlying molecular components) to the fitness of the organism.
-This allows for studying (independently of any model of cell division) how these fluctuations at the molecular level are shaped by evolution~\cite{jafarpour2022evolutionary}.
+For the population growth rate, we discovered a remarkably simple relationship in \eq{L_inf}.
+This equation connects the statistics of growth fluctuations (and therefore fluctuations in concentrations of the underlying molecular components) to the fitness of the organism.
+This allows for studying (independently of any model of cell division) how these fluctuations at the molecular level are shaped by evolution~\cite{jafarpour2023evolutionary}.